humont/Rainier/README.md

-# Frontier
+# Rainier

-Modern version of Frontier.
+It’s an automation and scripting app for macOS, inspired by UserLand Frontier.

+It’s _not_ actually Frontier, though, and won’t be compatible with it, even though it’s based on ideas from Frontier.

-Nothing to see here yet.
+Nothing really to see here yet.
 Work in progress.
 Very early days.